Updated: May 2

 I write Crime Fiction and my style of that genre is probably going to be appealing to a limited group of agents.
-(My books are character driven with Forensics and police procedure, not a romance, but there are relationships that my characters deal with, and yes there is sex.
+(My books are character driven with forensics and police procedure, not a romance, but there are relationships that my characters deal with, and yes there is sex.
 Shouldn't sex be in every book?)

-When someone refers to traditional publishing they are referring to seeking an agent and selling that book to a publisher.
+When someone refers to traditional publishing, they are referring to seeking an agent and selling that book to a publisher.
 If you are lucky you will get an advance and a contract for the production of two or more books.

 forAs an unpublished new author, your initial contract would not be for more than $10,000 to $20,000 (on the high side.)
-You would make no more money on those books that you have signed a contract for, until that amount of your advance has been met.
+You would make no more money on those books until you earn out that advance.
 (Through sales of your book)

-Once you enter into your contract with the publisher, the book is no longer yours.
+Once you enter your contract with the publisher, the book is no longer yours.
 They can dictate any changes they want you to make.
-Now at the time of the contract signing, you can negotiate any and all terms in the contract, but I have no idea how hard that may actually be.
+Now, at the time of the contract signing, you can negotiate any and all terms in the contract, but I have no idea how hard that may actually be.

 Which brings me to a small caveat to even getting signed by a publishing house as a new unknown author.
 You'd better have an online presence.
 If you have no online presence, forget about it.
 (I said that with my Brooklyn Italian accent.)

 I have been reading some scary stories of new authors who have gone this route and years after their contract term of rights is up, they still don't have the rights back to their books.
-A lot of contracts will state something to the effect you will get your rights back when the the book is out of print; eBooks never go out of print.
+A lot of contracts will state something to the effect you will get your rights back when the book is out of print; eBooks never go out of print.
 You need to pay close attention to when you will get all your rights back, if you have to pay any money back because you never sold enough books to pay off your advance, and a lot of other stuff.

 If you do land a contract, hire an attorney who specializes in contracts.
 Make sure you understand what you are signing.
 (This is so imperative in any contractual situation.)